-► adoption of labor saving and more efficient practices in the planting, cultivating and harvesting of crops;
+adoption of labor saving and more efficient practices in the planting, cultivating and harvesting of crops;

-► application of sustainable production techniques that result in reduced risk of off site movement of nutrients and pesticides;
+application of sustainable production techniques that result in reduced risk of off site movement of nutrients and pesticides;

-• use of improved varieties that have multiple disease resistance, improved quality characteristics including taste, flavor and nutritional/health value;
+use of improved varieties that have multiple disease resistance, improved quality characteristics including taste, flavor and nutritional/health value;

-• use of crop varieties adapted to a wide range of environmental conditions and physiological stresses;
+use of crop varieties adapted to a wide range of environmental conditions and physiological stresses;

-► improvement in post harvest handling procedures resulting in increased shelf life and storage with minimal losses;
+improvement in post harvest handling procedures resulting in increased shelf life and storage with minimal losses;

-► use of nonchemical methods of pest control and/or reduced pesticide use through application of IPM strategies; and

-► application of precision agriculture techniques to enhance sustainability and production efficiency.
+increased use of nonchemical methods of pest control and/or reduced pesticide use through application of IPM strategies; and application of precision agriculture techniques to enhance sustainability and production efficiency.

-Internal linkages exist with many College of Agriculture and Life Sciences departments in this program area.
-Major players in this program area include faculty from the following departments.
+Internal linkages exist with many departments in the College of Agriculture and Life Sciences.
+Faculty from the following departments are most heavily involved in this program area.